hustcat/k8s-rdma-device-plugin/README.md

 ### Work with NVIDIA GPU plugin

-TODO: For high performance, we should coordinate the `k8s-rdma-device-plugin` and [nvidia device plugin](https://github.com/NVIDIA/k8s-device-plugin), and try to make RDMA devices and GPU devices are located in the same PCIe switch.
+TODO: For high performance, we should coordinate the `k8s-rdma-device-plugin` and [nvidia device plugin](https://github.com/NVIDIA/k8s-device-plugin), and try to make RDMA devices and GPU devices allocated for the same container are located in the same PCIe switch.